 Thrive staff are continuously reviewing our plans to address barriers created by the Coronavirus/COVID 19 crisis.
 Our first priority is always safety.
 We have taken into consideration how to reduce risk of exposure while still providing as little interference with services.
 Information below is accurate as of 9/21/2021.

 Are Thrive offices open?

-As of Monday, 3/23/2020, Thrive offices will be closed to visitors and transportation services will be canceled.
+As of Wednesday, 9/1/2021, in-person services are available by appointment only at this time.
 Thrive continues to provide services, including Diagnostic Evaluations, Therapy Services, Psychiatric Evaluations, and Medication Management services through telehealth options.

 Please contact your therapist or local Thrive office to discuss options.
-While most of our staff are working remotely, they continue to be available by calling 410-780-5203 during hours listed below.
+You can contact staff by calling 410-780-5203 during hours listed below.
 We will do our best to find a way to get you the services you need!

 How do I get access to Zoom (telehealth/video services)?

 The main app that we are using is called Zoom.
 It will protect your privacy and offer the ability to continue services.

 What do I do if I don’t have wifi/data?